Library programs

 To learn more see our Facebook group or email hpentney@deepriverlibrary.ca

-Check our events calendar for coffee and crafts meeting times and project description.
+Check our events calendar for upcoming workshops